JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ Revised how PixelDisplay.drawImage does alpha blending to match industry standards.
 - ☑︎ `cd` now validates the given path, and refuses to change to an invalid path.
 - ☑︎ `"/"` is now a valid path (in cd, dir, etc.)
-- ☐ Make `edit` take an optional filename to `load`.
-If you have unsaved changes, then tell the user to save or reset and bail out.
-Consider same for `run`
+- ☑︎ The `edit` and `run` commands now take an optional filename to `load`.
+If you have unsaved changes, the user is advised to `save` or `reset` and the operation is aborted.
 - ☐ BUG: Esc key does not enter the keyboard buffer (as seen by `key.available` and `key.get`) on Windows and Linux, but does on Mac.
 - ☑︎ `key.axis`: added a `smoothed` parameter (default true), enabling raw (unsmoothed) inputs.
 - ☑︎ `Image.fromScreen` takes a screen shot, including all layers